Parents of shut-down daycare facilities share experiences

 COLORADO SPRINGS — Children at the Counterpoint School, just east of downtown Colorado Springs, could be heard chattering to each other on the playground on November 14, 2019.

-The night before, Play Mountain Place, both facilities owned by Carla Faith, had been raided and abruptly shut down.
-Faith’s license to provide care in Colorado Springs had been pulled.
+The night before, Play Mountain Place, also owned by Carla Faith, had been raided and abruptly shut down.
+Faith’s licenses to provide care in Colorado Springs had been pulled.

 The Colorado Department of Human Services had determined Faith was running at least four daycares at the time, two of those were unlicensed.